 (3.2.6)

-With

-The value for CoV(σb) should be given as input by the user.Table 3.6.
+The value for CoV(σb) should be given as input by the user.
+Because this input parameter is not a representative value, it has not been included in Table 3.6.

 An overview of the resulting safety factors for each section (“vak”) should be provided.